 The archives, located in the historic Education Building at the Unity Village campus, is responsible for preserving and archiving both physical and digital data, as well as artifacts, from the Unity and New Thought movements.

-Unity founders Charles and Myrtle Fillmore coined the name Silent Unity.
+Unity founders Charles and Myrtle Fillmore coined the name Silent Unity (also referred to as the Unity Prayer Ministry).
 They believed Unity is the oneness of the universe, “in that we are one with each other and one with God.”
 Silent refers to the need for stillness, “to make it possible to reach beyond the individual self to become aware of that unified oneness.”

 It was 1886, when after attending New Thought classes instructed by Dr. E.B.
 Weeks, that Myrtle Fillmore sensed her recovery from chronic tuberculosis.
 She attributed it to her use of prayer and other methods she learned from Weeks.
 Around the same time, Charles began his hip recovery from a childhood accident.